-Except where specifically noted or the context otherwise requires, references to "Organovo Holdings", "the Company", and "Organovo" in these notes to the unaudited condensed consolidated financial statements refers to Organovo Holdings, Inc. and its wholly owned subsidiaries, Organovo, Inc., and Opal Merger Sub, Inc.
+Except where specifically noted or the context otherwise requires, references to "Organovo Holdings", "the Company", and "Organovo" in these notes to the unaudited condensed consolidated financial statements refers to Organovo Holdings, Inc. and its wholly owned subsidiary, Organovo, Inc.

 Note 2.
 Summary of Significant Accounting Policies